Colon-D/bww-sandbox/README.md

 Configuration Instructions
 ---
-Force Jump can be configured to different keys in `Sandbox\config.lua`.

 Infinite costume uses can be disabled in `Sandbox\config.lua`.
 - Set `infinite_costumes` to `false`.

+Unlock all costumes can be enabled in `Sandbox\config.lua`.
+- Set `unlock_all_costumes` to `true`.

+Force Jump can be configured to different keys in `Sandbox\config.lua`.
-If you want Gamepad binds, use Steam Input's Controller Configurator to bind a Gamepad button to a bound Keyboard key, like "Space Bar".
+- If you want Gamepad binds, use Steam Input's Controller Configurator to bind a Gamepad button to a bound Keyboard key, like "Space Bar".
 - Note this will affect other uses of that button, like the UI.

 Volume Multipliers uses can be set in `Sandbox\config.lua`.